lukastheiler/ttn_moteino/Readme.md

   ```

 ## ttnctl
-Update it often, it gets updated quite frequently.
-I check it on a daily basis.
+It gets updated quite frequently and I check it on a daily basis.

 ## Payload and messages
 I've noticed that sending the same payload is ignored sometimes.
 E.g.: